MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/operator-connect-mobile-configure.md

 ## Set up phone numbers

-If you want to add your existing company paid SIM-enabled phone number to Teams, contact your operator to ensure you have the eligible Operator Connect Mobile subscription and they can upload your numbers to Teams.
-Once your operator completes the order, you can [assign those numbers to users](assign-change-or-remove-a-phone-number-for-a-user.md).
+If you want to add your existing company paid SIM-enabled phone numbers to Teams, contact your operator to ensure you have the eligible Operator Connect Mobile subscription, and they can upload your numbers to Teams.
+After your operator completes the order, you can assign those numbers to users.

 To find your operator's website, see the [Microsoft 365 Operator Connect directory](https://cloudpartners.transform.microsoft.com/practices/microsoft-365-for-operators/directory).